 Finally, companies need to begin to prepare plans to attract and retain the generation after the millennials.
 The post-9/11 generation may prove to be more technologically savvy than any preceding generation.
 Also, it may share some millennial values, but diverge from them in other respects.

 In any case, strategies developed to secure—and get the most from—talent in previous generations fall short of what CPG companies need to succeed today and tomorrow.
-New talent strategies for a new era
+New talent strategies for a new era are required.

 The only constant in the CPG sector—to paraphrase the Greek philosopher, Heraclitus—is change.
 Change is dynamic, and its pace is speeding up.
 Consumer behaviors and preferences are quicksilver, channels to consumers morph and evolve in importance, new competitors emerge, and disruptors thrive.
 To compete in a fast-changing business environment, CPG companies need to rethink how their organizations utilize their existing capabilities, and acquire new ones, to be agile at scale—smart, fast, flexible, and innovative.
 This is the new imperative for CPG companies.